 Like many industries, influencer marketing has also taken a hit, due to the COVID-19.
 Campaigns are being put on hold and influencers have drastically reduced their rates.

 However, all hope is not lost.
 At the same time, screen time for people has drastically gone up high.
-Research has shown that that average screen time of 5 hours and 40 minutes has got an 18% increase from previous weeks.
+Research has shown that the average screen time of 5 hours and 40 minutes has got an 18% increase from previous weeks.
 As we social distance ourselves in this new norm, it is safe to assume that this figure will only increase.

 As more people make their shift to e-commerce, there is a chance: with the right content, you can retain and nurture your existing customers by providing them value.
 Influencers have changed their standard of content.
 Now more than ever, it is important to carefully consider the caption and tone of your visuals.

 Essentially, it is important to note that you should consider social media as a time for community, rather than a competition.
-Try to keep your followers more engaged to your content.
+Try to keep your followers more engaged with your content.
 How?
 With live discussions, Q/As and webinars, you can keep Instagram followers hooked to their screens!

 5. Encourage People to Post their Story

-It should come as no surprise that reviews are a significant deciding factor in user buying purchase cycle.
+It should come as no surprise that reviews are a significant deciding factor in the user buying purchase cycle.
 Your success on social media is more contingent on what your clients are saying about you.
 This means you can convince consumers to share their journey with you: how did they find you, what do they like most about your product, and what has their experience been like?

 6. Post at the Best Time

 You can find out your ideal posting time by testing the timing of your posts.
-By analysing the geographic details of your audience, you can test which time zone would be most optimal and consequently, result in higher engagement.
+By analyzing the geographic details of your audience, you can test which time zone would be most optimal and consequently, result in higher engagement.

 - Best times: Wednesday, 11 a.m. and 1–2 p.m.